ALievre/5ISS_Portfolio/src/data/tabs/smart_devices.md

             </tr>
         </table>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             As for the M&OSH skillset, I really felt invested because that is the type of project I really like.
 Coming from AE and from personal projects, I already had previous experience to help me with this project.
+Since this module had more AE notions, I already had some skills about circuits, PCB board, Arduino microcontroller and ESP32.
+The lectures were a good reminder of electronics, physics and programming notions.
         </p>
     </details>
     <br>